On average, your neighbors pay $64 a month.See Your Rates

 New Hampshire is a fiercely independent state that has always gone its own way.
 It is the only one of the 50 states that doesn’t require drivers to carry car insurance.
 However, most New Hampshire drivers still do.

-This page will show you which types and amounts of coverage are legally required in New Hampshire if you do elect to carry car insurance, ways to prove financial responsibility other than car insurance, information about the cost of driving including average rates, and some insights about insurance risk to help you protect yourself and your family.
+This page will show you ways to prove financial responsibility other than car insurance.
+It also has information about the cost of driving including average rates, and some insights about insurance risk.

 Finding the right car insurance company and policy in New Hampshire just got easier.
 Say goodbye to countless hours of researching offerings and comparing rates.
 With QuoteWizard’s help, you can do both in a matter of minutes or even seconds.